wtprince/tizen-docs/docs/application/dotnet/index.md

-# Introduction to Tizen .NET Application
+# Tizen .NET Application

 Tizen .NET is an exciting new way to develop applications for the Tizen operating system, running on 50 million Samsung devices, including TVs, wearables, mobile phones, and many other IoT devices around the world.

 The existing Tizen frameworks are either C-based with no advantages of a managed runtime, or HTML5-based with fewer features and lower performance than the C-based solution.
-With Tizen .NET, you can use the C# programming language and the Common Language Infrastructure standards, and benefit from a managed runtime for faster application development and code execution that is efficient and secure.
+With Tizen .NET, you can use the C# programming language and the Common Language Infrastructure standards, and have benefits from a managed runtime for faster application development and code execution that is efficient and secure.

-To start developing Tizen applications using .NET, see [Creating Your First Tizen .NET Application with Visual Studio](getting-started/first-app.md).
+To start developing Tizen applications using .NET, see [Creating Your First Tizen .NET Application with Visual Studio](get-started/mobile/first-app.md).

-<a id="runtime"></a>
 ## Managed Runtime Advantages

-A managed runtime offers the following advantages to your application development:
+Managed runtime offers the following advantages to your application development:

 - **Faster development**

-  Application development is accelerated since the managed runtime handles many functions that otherwise have to be coded into the application.
-The Tizen Native API and Tizen Web API already provide this benefit.
+  Application development is accelerated as the managed runtime handles many functions that otherwise have to be coded into the application.
+The Tizen Native API and Tizen Web API already provides this benefit.

 - **Safer code**

-  Managed runtimes can handle, for example, bound checking, type safety, garbage collection, memory protection services, and objects being invoked directly.
-The Tizen Web API already provides some of these benefits, but not type safety, as JavaScript is not a strongly typed language.
+  Managed runtime can handle bound checking, type safety, garbage collection, memory protection services, and objects that are invoked directly.
+The Tizen Web API already provides some of the benefits mentioned, but does not provide type safety, as JavaScript is not a strongly typed language.

 - **Lower deployment costs**